Artillery fuze: Time

-Igniferous time fuzes had a powder ring in an inverted ‘U’ metal channel, the fuze was set by rotating the upper part of the fuze.
-When the shell was fired the shock of firing set back a detonator onto a firing pin, which ignited the powder ring, when the burn reached the fuze setting it flashed through a hole into the fuze magazine, which then ignited the bursting charge in the shell.
+Igniferous time fuzes had a powder ring in an inverted 'U' metal channel, the fuze being set by rotating the upper part of the fuze.
+When the shell was fired the shock of firing set back a detonator onto a firing pin, which ignited the powder ring; when the burn reached the fuze setting, it flashed through a hole into the fuze magazine, which then ignited the bursting charge in the shell.
 If the shell contained HE then the fuze had a gaine that converted the powder explosion into a detonation powerful enough to detonate the HE.